SHAREHOLDER ALERT: Levi & Korsinsky Notifies Roblox Corporation(RBLX) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-13, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Roblox Corporation ("Roblox" or the "Company") (NYSE: RBLX) of a class action securities lawsuit.
+(MENAFN- PR Newswire) NEW YORK, Dec.
+19, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Roblox Corporation ("Roblox" or the "Company") (NYSE: RBLX ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Roblox investors who were adversely affected by alleged securities fraud.
 This lawsuit is on behalf of all persons or entities that purchased or otherwise acquired Roblox Class A common stock between March 10, 2021 and February 15, 2022, inclusive.
 Follow the link below to get more information and be contacted by a member of our team: